drufony/drufony.github.io/_posts/static/0100-01-01-symfony-services-in-drupal.md

 It may be desirable to pass Symfony's database connection or a caching handler to Drupal this way, too, to replace core functionality.
 Of course, any Symfony service could be passed to Drupal through the $GLOBALS array as long as there aren't any name collisions.

-Any global variable can be specified for Drupal from within Symfony this way.
+Any global variable can be specified for Drupal from within Symfony's service configuration by adding additional calls to the [bangpound_drupal.globals service](https://github.com/bangpound/drupal-bundle/blob/master/Resources/config/services.yml).